 Information about Khan El Khalili Cairo Egypt

 On a narrow street leading off Al Badistand, one will find El Fishawy cafe.
 It was once a meeting place for local artists.
 It frequented by the Nobel Award winning Naguib Mahfouz.
 He is one of Egypt’s most well known authors.
-There are any number of canvas covered streets such as the one pictured to the right.
+There are any number of canvas which cover the streets such as the one pictured to the right.
 Egyptian buyers generally shop in the area north of Al-Badistan and to the west.
 It is where prices may be lower.
 Better deals for gold and silver found west of Kahn El Khalili.
 It is along the “street of the gold sellers”.
 It is also further on one will find the Brass and Coppersmith Markets.
-Khan El Khalili is a tourist trap.
+Khan El Khalili Cairo Egypt is a tourist trap.
 All manner of souvenirs may purchased there.
 It goes from statues to ‘personalized’ cartouches to papyrus art.

-Khan El Khalili is the best place to buy souvenirs.
-This because Khan El Khalil is the best and cheapest place.
+In fact, Khan El Khalili Cairo Egypt is the best place to buy souvenirs.
+This because Khan El Khalil Cairo Egypt is the best and cheapest place.
 One discovers that the Egyptians are here as well.
 They buying their fabrics and clothes, pots, and other ordinary household needs.
 Step into this world by heading west Muski street from Midan Hussein.
 Many of the shops for specific goods clustered along specific streets.
 They are also in specific areas.
 For example, there is the Coppersmith’s street.
 This is less true then most guide books would have one believe.
 Many shops, particularly those catering specifically to tourists have a variety of different products.
 The Medieval atmospheres of this market and the labyrinth layout of the streets gives a lot of pleasure.